Kingdom of Galicia and Lodomeria: Bukovina District

-Bukovina was part of the Kingdom from 1775 to 1849 (after 1849: Duchy of Bukovina).
+Bukovina was part of the Kingdom from 1786 to 1849 (after 1849: Duchy of Bukovina).

 Free City of Cracow

 The Free City of Cracow was a co-protectorate with Prussia and Russia from 1815 to 1846.
 It was annexed by Austria in 1846 as the Grand Duchy of Kraków and became de facto part of the Kingdom.

 Government

-After the partition of Poland the region was governed by an appointed governor, later a vice-regent.
-During the war time the office of vice-regent was supplemented by a military-governor.
-In 1861 a regional assembly was established, the Sejm of the Land, which initially due to lack of adequate administrative building was located in the building of the Skarbek Theatre until 1890.
+After the partition of Poland, the region was governed by an appointed governor, later a vice-regent.
+During the war time, the office of the vice-regent was supplemented by a military-governor.
+In 1861, a regional assembly was established, the Sejm of the Land, which initially, due to a lack of adequate administrative building, was located in the building of the Skarbek Theatre until 1890.